Xiru1024/CrowdSourceInsightFrontend/README.md

 # CrowdSourceInsightFrontend

-This project is yje front end for crowdSourcedInsight api.
+This project is the front end for crowdSourcedInsight api.
 Users can register, add insights with geolocation, view details, and provide feedback or ratings for each insight.

 ## Features